-.
-Just like most mechanical equipment, the working life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
-Plus, regular cleanings can help pinpoint going concerns before they become big problems and you end up paying emergency rates on a cold winter night.
-Additionally, because furnaces burn fuel to heat things up, it’s important to examine all the various parts to ensure there aren’t any cracks or leaks that could impact the safety of your family.
-Taking the time to schedule a tune-up, even when it’s not making that odd rattling noise you’ve been ignoring, will save you time, stress, and money throughout the heating season.
+Among the leading ways to prevent a breakdown and make sure it runs efficiently is with yearly scheduled tune-ups on your furnace.
+Just like most mechanical equipment, the working life of a furnace will be enhanced with preventive maintenance, by ensuring that all the elements of the unit are performing efficiently.
+In addition, regular cleanings can help pinpoint going concerns before they become big problems and you end up paying emergency rates on a cold winter night.
+Additionally, because furnaces burn fuel to heat things up, it’s important to take a look at all the various components to ensure there aren’t any ruptures or leaks that could impact the safety of your household.
+Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season:

-If you pull out your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s most likely been a while since your last heating service, and likely time to get a new one.
-If it’s a simple disposable air filter, just buy a like-size new one.
+If you take out your home’s air filter, hold it up to a light.
+If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to replace it.
+If it’s a simple disposable air filter, just replace it with a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be changed.
-Check the filter packaging to see how long the new air filter is intended to be used.
-2. Double check your thermostat.
+Check the filter packaging to see how long the new air filter is supposed to be used.

 3. Open up your air vents.